 It’s a bird…It’s a plane…It’s… a fish?

-At Todd’s request, EMEA Aircraft Sales & Acquisitions Rep Leah Alexander acquired a 10-year-old Pilatus PC-12 early in 2023 and immediately added the aircraft to our flight department.
+At the request of Board of Directors Chair Todd Duncan, Aircraft Sales & Acquisitions Sales Rep Leah Alexander acquired a 10-year-old Pilatus PC-12 early in 2023 and immediately added the aircraft to our flight department.

-The door was open to pursue other good fit models, but it was clear that a PC-12/47 in particular was both a good fit for the operation and the most desired model.
-The challenge was then to find a PC-12/47 with a great pedigree at a time when inventories were shrinking and prices were rising.
-A Colorado- based dealer who knew we were seriously looking brought this one to our attention before it was going to be openly marketed for sale.
+The door was open to pursue other 'good fit' models, but it was clear that a PC-12/47 in particular was both a good fit for the operation and the most desired model.
+The challenge was then to find a great PC-12/47 at a time when inventories were shrinking and prices were rising.
+A Colorado-based dealer who knew we were seriously looking for a PC-12/47 with a great pedigree brought this one to our attention before it was going to be openly marketed for sale.

 We knew just the place to make this happen.

-Todd Duncan knew the bar was high, and it would be difficult to emulate the popular and easily recognized paint schemes on the other company-owned aircraft.
+Todd Duncan knew the bar was high, and it would be difficult to match the popular and easily recognized paint schemes on the other company-owned aircraft.

-“I tell people who have seen the one-off paint work on our company-owned aircraft that they are really the responsibility of my mother and father,” says Todd.
+“I tell people who have seen the one-off paint work on our company-owned aircraft that they are really the responsibility of my mother and father,” said Todd.
 “This one, was on me.
-I knew I had a high bar to clear and it was going to be difficult.
+I knew I had a high bar to match and it was going to be difficult.
 I leaned heavily on my dad for advice throughout the entire process.”

 Matterhorn white with a stripe?